knut0815/data-generator-engine/README.md

 ```

 Consider a situation where you observe a series of two events: 0, 0 and 1.
 Therefore, from the frequentist point of
-view, there is 66% probability of observing the event 0 and 33% of the event 1.
-Now we will sample random variates
+view, there is 66% probability of observing the event 0 and 33% probability of observing the event 1.
+Now we will
-as series of length 2 to 300:
+sample random variates as series of length from 2 to 300:
 ```python
 for i in range(2,301):
     dd.stream(i)